Gift Icon

 Is Auto Transport Financing a Thing?

-When your new location is too far or risky to drive yourself, the best possible option is auto transport services.
-The problem isn’t finding an auto transport company to do the job, in these cases, it’s finding the money to pay for the service.
+When your new location is too far or risky to drive, the best option is auto transport services.
+The problem isn’t finding a vehicle hauler to do the job; in these cases, it’s finding the money to pay for the service.

 Paying for auto transport in a pinch

 In most cases, when we need to pay for something important but don’t have the capital right away, we turn to lending agents for financing options.
-Just like when buying a new car, recently, more Americans have considered this a viable option to facilitate their auto transport needs for domestic purposes and even for importing cars to other countries.
+For example, when buying a new car, recently, more Americans have considered this a viable option to facilitate their auto transport needs for domestic purposes and even for importing vehicles to other countries.

-Auto transport financing may very well be the solution you need to get your car to another state or even another country.
+Auto transport financing may be the solution you need to send your car to another state or even another country.

-We strongly advise doing your research into whatever options become available, and more importantly, staying within your means.
+We strongly advise researching whatever options become available and, more importantly, staying within your means.

 How is auto transport typically paid for?

 Auto transport companies prefer the most direct means of payment.
 This is understandable since this is a high-risk business with thin profit margins.
-Many auto transport companies can’t afford delinquent payments and require some sort of guarantee before moving forward with the shipment.
+Many auto haulers can’t afford delinquent payments and require some sort of guarantee before proceeding with the shipment.

-This is why you are required to pay a sizable deposit before anything can happen.
-The auto transport company has to watch its back, especially since there are many people involved in the process that must be compensated.
+This is why you must pay a sizable deposit before anything can happen.
+The vehicle transport company has to watch its back, especially since many people are involved in the process and must be compensated.

-Cash-on-delivery is the typical route.
-If you don’t pay, you don’t get your car, and you will face storage fees per day until the balance is received.
+The typical route is cash-on-delivery.
+If you don’t pay, you won’t get your car and will face daily storage fees until the balance is received.

 Cash